remotestorage/remotestorage.js/doc/js-api/remotestorage.rst

 example::

    var remoteStorage = new RemoteStorage({
+     // enable caching, defaults to true
      cache: true,
+     // Change Events that are enabled, default to true except for window
+     // which is false
      changeEvents: {
        local:    true,
        window:   false,
        remote:   true,
        conflict: true
      },
+     // set a redirect URI for Cordova apps, defaults to undefined
      cordovaRedirectUri: undefined,
+     // enable remoteStorage logging, defaults to false
      logging: false,
+     // extra remoteStorage data modules to load, defaults to an empty list
      modules: []
    });